BioGearsEngine/core/projects/cmd_bio/README.md

 **GENSTATES**: Generate Stabalized Patient States for all Patients

-**VALIDATE** Run one ore more validate senarios arguments include drug,patient,system,validation, or all.
+**VALIDATE** Run one ore more validate senarios arguments include drug,patient,system or all.
+Where `VALIDATE all` is the same as providing the following `VALIDATE drug patient system VERIFY`

-**VERIFRY**: Run all verifications and validations senarios mentioned above
+**VERIFY**: Run Verification.config

 **THREADS**: Takes and Integer to control the number of threads the pool will run when running multiple scnearios.